Solveig Gulbrandsen

-Solveig Ingersdatter Gulbrandsen (born 12 January 1981) is a Norwegian footballer currently playing for Kolbotn of the Toppserien.
+Solveig Ingersdatter Gulbrandsen (born 12 January 1981) is a Norwegian former footballer played a midfielder.
 At club level she has previously represented Kolbotn, FC Gold Pride, Vålerenga Fotball Damer and Stabæk.
 With the Norwegian national team Gulbrandsen accrued 183 caps, scored 55 goals and won the 2000 Summer Olympics.

 Club career

-Hailing from the Oppegård area to the South-East of Oslo, Gulbrandsen started her career for Kolbotn.
+Hailing from Oppegård Municipality (to the southeast of Oslo), Gulbrandsen started her career for Kolbotn.
 Her team became the Norwegian Cup holders after winning the Cup Final in November 2007.

 In December 2008 Gulbrandsen announced her transfer to Stabæk Fotball Kvinner, formed from the bankrupt Asker FK and other players.

 On 10 December 2009 FC Gold Pride in Santa Clara, California, playing in the WPS league, announced that Gulbrandsen had signed a contract to play and to take part in coaching and education, starting in March 2010.
 However, on 7 July 2010, FC Gold Pride announced that Gulbrandsen would be returning to Norway and Stabæk FK, effective after the club's 17 July match against Philadelphia.
 Gulbrandsen cited a desire to begin a transition to a post-soccer career in Norway for her decision.

 After a successful autumn season with Stabæk in 2010 she announced her retirement as a football player and joined the Oslo club Vålerenga as an assistant trainer.
 She also announced that she was expecting her second child.

 A highlight video of Gulbrandsen's last league match, in which she assisted two goals and Stabæk won the Toppserien league title, can be seen on line from the Norwegian channel TV 2.
 She retired from her club side Stabæk Fotball Kvinner after the 2010 season.

 In the latter half of the 2011 season Gulbrandsen played some matches as a substitute for the first-division club Vålerenga, and was later hired as the team's assistant player coach.
 During 2012 and 2013 she played regularly for Vålerenga, who had been promoted into the Toppserien.

 After another brief period of retirement, 33-year-old Gulbrandsen rejoined Stabæk as a player in September 2014.
 She had been working as a television pundit for TV 2 but agreed to help out her former team who had an injury crisis.